 picoXpert was one of the first (if not THE first) handheld artificial intelligence (AI) tools ever.
 It provided for the capture of human expert knowledge and later access to that knowledge by general users.
 It was a simplistic, yet portable implementation of an Expert System Shell.
 Here is the brief story of how it came to be.

 When I was about 10, my grandfather (an accomplished machinist in his day) gave me his slide rule.
 It was a professional grade, handheld device that quickly performed basic calculations using several etched numeric scales with a central slider.
 I was immediately captivated by its near-magical power.

-In high school, I received an early 4-function pocket calculator as a present.
+In high school, I received an early 4-function pocket calculator as a gift.
 Such devices were often called ‘electronic slide rules’.
 It was heavy, slow, and sucked battery power voraciously.
 I spent many long hours mesmerized by its operation.
-I scraped my pennies together to try to keep up with ever newer and more capable calculators, finally obtaining an early programmable model in 1977.
+I scraped my pennies together to try to keep up with ever newer and more capable calculators, finally obtaining an early programmable model in 1976.
 Handheld machines that ‘think’ were now my obsession.

 I read and watched many science fiction stories, and the ones that most fired my imagination were those that involved some sort of